-Check to see that wheels and tyres are in good condition, and that each tyre has a minimum tread depth of at least 1.6mm across the middle third of the tyre.
+Check to see that all wheels and tyres are undamaged.
+Also, make sure your tyres meet the minimum legal tyre tread depth (1.6mm across the middle third of the tyre).

 5. Seats and seatbelts

-Test the driver’s seat to see if it adjusts as it should, and ensure that all other seats move correctly where applicable.
-Then check the full length of each seatbelt for damage, before giving an abrupt tug to each to see how it might react in a hard-braking scenario.
+Test the driver’s seat to check that it adjusts as it should (forward, upwards, etc.).
+Where applicable, check all other seats to see that they move correctly, and inspect the full length of each seatbelt for any signs of damages.
+Then, tug sharply on each seatbelt to see how it might react under severe braking conditions.

-When sitting in the driver’s seat, you should be able to see clearly through the windscreen.
-Are there any cracks or chips?
-If so, any that measure 10mm or more could result in MOT failure.
+Sit in the driver’s seat to check that if you can see clearly through the windscreen.
+Look for any sizeable defects (cracks or chips).
+Any that measure 10mm or more could result in a failed MOT.

 7. Windscreen wipers